richli/dame/README.rst

 Dame can:

-* Load a SIR image
+* Load a SIR image (using the C SIR library)
 * Pan around the image by right-click dragging
 * Display information about the currently selected pixel
+* Display the pretty-printed SIR header

 Installation
 ============